Antônio Vilas-Boas: Vilas-Boas's story

-Shortly after this, Boas claimed that he was joined in the room by another humanoid.
+Shortly following the incident with the gas, Boas claimed that he was joined in the room by another humanoid.
 This one, however, was female, very attractive, and naked.
 She was the same height as the other beings he had encountered, with a small, pointed chin and large, blue catlike eyes.
-The hair on her head was long and white (somewhat like platinum blonde) but her underarm and pubic hair were bright red.
+The hair on her head was long and white (somewhat similar to a platinum blonde color) but her underarm and pubic hair were bright red.
 Boas said he was strongly attracted to the woman, and the two had sexual intercourse.
 During this act, Boas noted that the female did not kiss him but instead nipped him on the chin.

-When it was all over, the female smiled at Boas, rubbing her belly and gestured upwards.
-Boas took this to mean that she was going to raise their child in space.
-The female seemed relieved that their "task" was over, and Boas himself said that he felt angered by the situation, because he felt as though he had been little more than "a good stallion" for the humanoids.
+When this part of the abduction was over, the female smiled at Boas, rubbing her abdomen and gesturing upwards.
+Boas initially was afraid this meant she was going to return and take him, but Fontes later posited that the gesture indicated she would raise their child in space.
+The female seemed relieved that their "task" was over, and Boas himself said that he felt angered by the situation, perceiving that he had been little more than "a good stallion" for the humanoids.

-Boas said that he was then given back his clothing and taken on a tour of the ship by the humanoids.
-During this tour he said that he attempted to take a clock-like device as proof of his encounter, but was caught by the humanoids and prevented from doing so.
-He was then escorted off the ship and watched as it took off, glowing brightly.
+Boas stated that his clothing was returned to him and that he was taken on a tour of the ship by the beings.
+During this tour, he said that he attempted to take a clocklike device as proof of the encounter, but was caught by the humanoids and prevented from doing so.
+He was then escorted outside and looked on as the ship departed, glowing brightly as it left.
 When Boas returned home, he discovered that four hours had passed.

-He later became a lawyer, married and had four children.
-He stuck to the story of his alleged abduction for his entire life.
-Though some sources say he died in 1992, he died on January 17, 1991.
+Boas later became a lawyer, married, and had four children.
+He maintained the story of his alleged abduction throughout his entire life.
+Although some sources say he died in 1992, he died on 17 January 1991.